Joker Game: Anime

 An anime television series was announced in the September issue of Kadokawa's Newtype magazine.
 The 12-episode series was produced by Production I.G, directed by Kazuya Nomura and written by Taku Kishimoto.
 Shirow Miwa provided the series' character designs and Kenji Kawai composed the music.
 The anime began airing on April 5, 2016 on AT-X, Tokyo MX, MBS, TV Aichi and BS11, finishing on June 21, 2016.
 The two Blu-ray disc released on July 27, 2016 and September 28, 2016, respectively, contained an original video animation each, titled Kuroneko Yoru no Bōken.
 QUADRANGLE performed the anime's opening theme, titled "Reason Triangle", and MAGIC OF LiFE performed the anime's ending theme, titled "Double."
 The anime is licensed in North America by Funimation and simulcast through the streaming website Crunchyroll.

-Episode list
+Episodes

 Reception

 In 2008, Joker Game ranked second on Kono Mystery ga Sugoi! and third on Shūkan Bunshun Mystery Best 10.
 In 2009, Joker Game won the Yoshikawa Eiji Prize for New Writers and the Mystery Writers of Japan Award for Best Novel.
 The anime won the special Nogizaka46 Award given by the Newtype magazine.